tapis-project/documentation/source/technical/files.rst

 Unauthenticated HTTP/S endpoints can also be used as a source for a file transfer request.
 This can be useful, for instance, when the inputs for a job are from a separate web service, or perhaps stored in a public S3 bucket.
-Note that in this case the *sourceUri* does not refer to a Tapis system.
+Note that in this case the *sourceURI* does not refer to a Tapis system.

 .. code-block:: shell

-    curl -H "X-Tapis-Token: $JWT" -X POST -d @body.json https://tacc.tapis.io/v3/files/tranfers
+    curl -H "X-Tapis-Token: $JWT" -H "Content-Type:application/json" -X POST -d @body.json https://tacc.tapis.io/v3/files/tranfers

 .. code-block:: json